MoisesST/Introduction-to-Vue-3/README.md

 <br>

-In the terminal paste the command below and run it
+In the terminal paste the command below and run it.

 ```sh
 sudo nano ~/.<shell-name>rc